 The 10 commandments states, “do not covet your neighbor’s wife.”
 Covet means crave, desire or thirst for.
 Notice it does not say, “do not covet.”
 So if anyone is to be pictured during masturbation, it should be your spouse.
 If you are not married, then you should not have anyone in your mind’s eye.

 Nothing is supposed to control us

 1 Corinthians 6:12 says, “You say, “I am allowed to do anything”–but not everything is good for you.
 And even though “I am allowed to do anything,” I must not become a slave to anything.”
 Masturbation must not control us.
-If we spend our time thinking about our next release, then it is controlling us.
-If we do it even when we know it upsets our spouse, then it controls us.
-If we hide it, then it controls us.
-If masturbation becomes so important to us that we begin to feel it is taking a hold on us, or if you have struggled with it controlling you in the past, then it may be safer to stay clear of it.
+If we spend our time thinking about our next release, then masturbation controls us.
+If we masturbate even when it upsets our spouse, then it controls us.
+When we hide it, then it controls us.
+If masturbation becomes so important to us that we begin to feel lie we have no control, or if you have struggled with it controlling you in the past, then it may be safer to stay clear of masturbation.

 If we love the Lord and put Him first, then everything that we do ought to glorify Him.
 We honor who He made us to be – sexual beings from birth.
-We don’t deny what our bodies are capable of, or feel repulsed by it, and we look forward to a time when the joy of sex can be shared with our spouse.
+Rather than denying our sexuality, or feeling repulsed, we look forward to a time when we can share the joy of sex with our spouse.
 We take care of our bodies and celebrate the physical changes that come with maturity.
-When we are married, we thank God for the connection to our spouse through sex.
-When we are glorifying God, there is no hiddenness or shame – no hiding behind a fig leaf, afraid to be discovered.
+When we marry, we thank God for the connection to our spouse through sex.
+When we glorify God, there is no hiddenness or shame – no hiding behind a fig leaf, afraid to be discovered.